New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Emergence and Evolution of DAO Studies

 \section{Emergence and Evolution of DAO Studies}

-In the early 2020s, a nascent, specialized field of “DAO Studies” emerged (see \cite{wang_empirical_2023}).
-This examination of what we now call “Web3” offers a new perspective on the understanding and analysis of digital collectives.
+In the early 2020s, a nascent, specialized field of ``DAO Studies'' emerged (see \cite{wang_empirical_2023}).
+This examination of what we now call ``Web3'' offers a new perspective on the understanding and analysis of digital collectives.
 While DAOs have existed formally since the emergence of the Ethereum platform in early 2015, their first year of operation was rarely studied and few, even in the industry, appreciated their eventual significance.
-The trajectory of this field took a definitive turn following a seminal event: the 2016 “The DAO” attack.
+The trajectory of this field took a definitive turn following a seminal event: the 2016 ``The DAO'' attack.

-This event, which exposed vulnerabilities of DAOs but also spurred interest in, and the development of, decentralized governance technologies, brought about a significant shift in the discourse surrounding these structures.
-The 2016 The DAO attack \cite{dupont_experiments_2018} serves as a cornerstone, illuminating some complex issues surrounding the governance and legitimacy of DAOs and contributing to the theoretical foundations of a rapidly emerging DAO Studies.
+This event, which exposed vulnerabilities of DAOs but also spurred interest in and the development of decentralized governance technologies, brought about a significant shift in the discourse surrounding these structures.
+The 2016 The DAO attack (see \cite{dupont_experiments_2018}) serves as a key event, illuminating emerging issues surrounding the governance and legitimacy of DAOs and contributing to the theoretical foundations of a rapidly emerging DAO Studies.

 Following a critical examination of this event, the field of DAO Studies started to grapple with endogenous, actor-produced theories in ways that highlighted key issues like decentralization, legitimacy, and the transformation of trust.
-Rooted in the experiences and perspectives of key actors in DAOs, these endogenous theories attempted to capture the often utopian vision, or “imaginary,” that undergirds the diverse communities.
+Rooted in the experiences and perspectives of key actors in DAOs, these endogenous theories attempted to capture the often utopian vision, or social ``imaginary,'' that undergirds the diverse communities.
 The emergence of such a perspective, outlined by Dylan-Ennis \cite{dylan-ennis_hash_2023} and others, signifies a move towards a more nuanced understanding of the aspirations and ideologies that shape DAOs but remains locked to endogenous, actor-produced theories.